snzhkhd/KF2_PC/README.md

 - Music (SEQ) is not implemented
 - The EXE is loaded separately from the .bin
 - Minor problems with the menu rendering and maybe something else.
+- is the next level not loading?
+I'm not sure

 ## General Architecture

 **Technology Stack**: